Harshithmharshi/Dymension/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Dymensions Task

+This project consists of category names of news reader and news info in card styles using Function Component in React Hooks.

 ## Available Scripts